Michelle is changing lives by fostering, could you?

 Foster full or part-time

-Michelle, who has been fostering now for just over a year, offered short-term care to a three-year-old girl.
-She has also recently been caring for two teenage siblings every weekend.
+Michelle, who has been fostering now for nearly two years, offered short-term care to a three-year-old girl.
+She was also caring for two teenage siblings every weekend.

-She says her experience has confirmed she would like to become a full-time foster carer.
+She says her experience confirmed she did want to become a full-time foster carer.
 She says: “That was always my plan, to start off doing the short-term before moving to full-time foster care.

 “I think the best thing about fostering is seeing the young people ‘grow’.
 The two teenagers I had at weekends have recently been given full-time placements so it was really nice to see them go to their forever home.
 The hardest part about the job is saying goodbye.”